 The Maternity Protection Acts 1994 (as amended) provide that all pregnant employees, regardless of length of service and employment status, are entitled to maternity leave.
 Maternity leave must commence not later than two weeks before the employee’s expected due date.
 Maternity leave is protective leave and employees may not be dismissed during such leave.

-Non-renewal of a fixed term contract will not be considered a dismissal provided that the employee’s contract states that the Unfair Dismissals Acts 1977 to 2007 will not apply where the contract terminates solely due to the expiry of the
+Non-renewal of a fixed term contract will not be considered a dismissal provided that the employee’s contract states that the Unfair Dismissals Acts 1977 to 2007 will not apply where the contract terminates solely due to the expiry of the fixed term and provided that non-renewal was not on the basis of the employee’s pregnancy or

 Already a subscriber?